aljazceru/sovereign-agents/README.md

 #### currently identified obstacles
 - confidential computing is complex, with multiple competing architectures and implementation limitations (more research on that can be found at [ungovernable.tech](https://ungovernable.tech)
 - limited availability of hardware, specifically high end GPUs that have secure enclave support but there are alternative approaches like extending [CPU TEEs on existing GPUs without hardware modifications](https://www.s3lab.io/paper/gevisor-socc23)

+For comments, issues or ideas go to [Github repository](https://github.com/aljazceru/sovereign-agents).